jeffreyblanchard/HumGen2022R/README.md

 # HumGen2022R
-Repository for Human Genome Analysis course at UMass Amherst
+Repository for the Fall 2022 Human Genome Analysis course at UMass Amherst